Skip to content

 Study

 Compare the results with the objectives.
 Identify gaps.
-Analyse the causes for gaps and exceptional results, if any.
+Analyse the causes for both gaps and exceptional results.

 The reflection phase.
 What happened?
 What worked?
 What did not?
 Why?

-The handout’s important addition: analyse exceptional results too, not just gaps.
+An important addition here: analyse exceptional results too, not just gaps.
 A section that exceeded the target may have something to teach the others.

 Act

-Standardise procedures that met or exceeded goal.
-If gaps, improve plan and carry out PDSA again.
+Standardise procedures that met or exceeded the goal.
+If gaps remain, improve the plan and carry out PDSA again.

 The decision phase.
 For practices that worked: standardise them.
 Make them the new normal across the school.
 For practices that did not work: revise and run PDSA again.